 To ensure an individual receives the correct rate of FTB by instalment, an automated review of their entitlements (1.1.E.30) must be conducted just before an FTB child turns 16 or 18 years of age and prior to the expected end date of their course if they are a senior secondary school child (1.1.S.27).

-Note: The below reviews apply to FTB Part B where the individual is single or they are a member of a couple, and they are a grandparent or great-grandparent.
+Note: The below reviews apply to FTB Part B where the individual is a single parent, grandparent or great-grandparent.
 The rate of FTB Part B is nil for individuals who are not in these categories once their youngest child turns 13 years of age.

 FTB child turning 16 years of age

-In order to be entitled to FTB a child over the age of 16 years must be participating in full-time senior secondary study.
+In order to be entitled to FTB, a child 16 years or older must be participating in full-time senior secondary study.

 Before the child's 16th birthday, the individual is sent a letter informing them of the date their child is expected to complete secondary study.
 The letter tells the individual that, if this information is incorrect or ceases to be correct, they must update their child's education details.
 No action is required from the individual, if the information in the letter is correct.